mEyob/mEyob.github.io/_posts/2019-04-18-horizontal-scaling.md

 Similarly in a cloud computing environment, virtual machines, containers or lambda functions can be launched/stopped to improve/reduce performance/cost.
-If the group of resources are virtual machines, the launch delay is the time it takes to bootstrap a VM or a golden image.
+If the group of resources are virtual machines, the launch delay is the time it takes to bootstrap a VM or start a golden image.
 In any case, a horizontally scaling system has the following basic components:

-- **Traffic**: The stream of jobs that the system is designed to serve.
-The traffic contributes two sources of randomness that should be considered in the design phase.
-Inter-arrival times of jobs and their sizes.
+- **Traffic source**: The stream of jobs that the system is designed to serve.
+The traffic contributes two sources of randomness that should be considered in the design phase: Inter-arrival times of jobs and their sizes.
 - **Resource/Server**: A server has *m* service places, in which it can serve *m* jobs simultaneously.
 If the number of jobs *j* is greater than *m*, the server applies some scheduling policy (e.g. FIFO, PS) to determine which jobs get processed and which jobs wait in (a) queue(s).
-- **Dispatcher**: The interface jobs will encounter when they first arrive in the system.
+- **Dispatcher**: This is the interface jobs will encounter when they first arrive in the system.
 Its main duty is assigning incoming jobs to available servers.
 A dispatcher can be designed to inhance service availability and fault tolerance, in which case it is usually known as a **load balancer**.
 A dispatcher may also be designed to unbalance load, e.g. to reduce the cost of running servers